 The Court System in Arizona has three levels.
 Level one consists of limited jurisdiction courts such as the Justice of the Peace and Municipal Courts.
-The second level is a general jurisdiction court called the Superior Court of Arizona.
+The second level is a general jurisdiction court called the AZ Superior Court.
 This court hears the majority of cases for the state.
-Level three is the appellate jurisdiction which includes both the Supreme Court and Court of Appeals for Arizona.
+Level three is the appellate jurisdiction which includes both the Supreme Court and Court of Appeals for the state.

-There are 180 Superior Court judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the state of Arizona.
+There are 180 Superior Court judges, 88 Justice of the Peace Courts with 88 judges and 154 Municipal judges in the Grand Canyon State.
 Superior Court judges are elected and can serve a six-year term before being re-elected.
 Municipal Court judges are appointed according to the laws in their district.
 In some towns like Yuma, voters have the privilege of electing their judges.

 Although most court records for Arizona are available to the general public, Supreme Court and Court of Appeal records are not included.
 Additionally, a few Municipal and Justice of the Peace Courts also do not include their records in the publicly viewable documents.
 Older documents may not appear online as well but can be found at the individual courthouses.
 Federal laws require that specific information be removed or redacted from court documents before they are made public.
 Things like home addresses, children’s names, financial information like bank accounts and identifiers like social security numbers are private information that will not be included in public records.

-Curious about court records from Arizona’s Maricopa County, Pima County, and Pinal County?
+Curious about court records from AZ Maricopa County, Pima County, and Pinal County?
 Using Infotracer, you can access Arizona court records for all types of cases.
-Quickly search criminal court cases, civil court cases, cases from superior court, Arizona justice of the peace court cases, and municipal court cases.
-The Freedom of Information Act and Arizona’s Public Records Law §39-121 et seq. protects the citizens right to review court records.
+Quickly search criminal court cases, civil court cases, cases from superior court, AZ justice of the peace court cases, and municipal court cases.
+The Freedom of Information Act and AZ Public Records Law §39-121 et seq. protects the citizens right to review court records.

 Anyone can search at any time for public court records without a reason or authorization.
 Although some court records like juvenile court cases are kept confidential by law, most court records are online and available on-demand.
-Access Arizona family court records, bankruptcies, divorce court cases, criminal court records and more quickly and easily using an Arizona state court records name search.
+Access AZ family court records, bankruptcies, divorce court cases, criminal court records and more quickly and easily using a state court records name search.

 Try Infotracer today for free, instant access to Arizona court records from thousands of public court records sources.